bumbac/dmf2/PRD.md

 - The system must maintain chat history, a session summary, a current plan, progress entries, and artifacts
 - The initial session plan must be derived from the configured workflow definition rather than a fixed generic template
 - Prompt assembly must distinguish those context types clearly
+- Prompt assembly should inject mode-specific system reminders for planner, builder, and reviewer behavior
+- Persisted tool outputs should be reusable as later-stage context, even when they are not replayed as native tool-role messages
 - The system should compact or summarize long-running history rather than relying on full transcripts only

 ### Artifacts